iterion/paypalable/README.markdown

 # paypal_adaptive
-This gem is a lightweight wrapper for the paypal adaptive payments API.
+This gem is a not-so-lightweight wrapper for the paypal adaptive payments API.

 This is very much a work in progress!
 Use at your own risk or submit bug fixes :)